Vyral/base-template/_posts/2019-01-03-what-you-can-do-for-your-credit-score-in-2019.md

 Watch your credit limits.
 You won’t be viewed in a good light by the bank if you’ve maxed out all of your available credit; it’ll appear as though you’re not living within your means.
 This ranks as the second most important factor when calculating your score.

 Experts advise that you spend less than 30% of your limit, but be careful not to spend too little: Banks like to see an aptitude for sound financial management.
-Using between 10% and 20% of your limit and paying the balance down to a reasonable level is the key. &nbsp;&nbsp;&nbsp;
+Using between 10% and 20% of your limit and paying the balance down to a reasonable level is the key.

 Please reach out to us if you have any questions regarding your credit score or with any of your other real estate concerns.
 We’re here to help you move with confidence!